frontendpatterns/frontendpatterns.dev/src/content/patterns/type-guard.md

 ## Solution

-Apply the Type Guard pattern by writing functions that narrow types at runtime for safe type assertions, and reinforce it with concise examples or tests.
+Write functions that narrow types at runtime for safe type assertions.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.